25 Best Things to Do in Hyannis, MA

 The monument offers free 30-minute parking as a bonus!

-Although this quaint bakery is not in the most convenient of locations (out near the airport, off MA 132), it is worth seeking out for a delicious taste of Paris.
+Although Pain D'Avignon is not in the most convenient location (out near the airport, off MA 132), it is worth seeking a delicious taste of Paris.

 In the morning, pâtisserie staples beckon you, but omelets and galettes (savory crêpes) may be ordered for a more leisurely meal.